Decoding Dark Matter Substructure without Supervision: Strong Lensing Theory

 \section{Strong Lensing Theory}

-To calculate the effects of lensing, one considers scalar perturbations, induced in this case by a dark matter halo, on a packet of null geodesics traveling in a cosmological background (see \cite{1994CQGra..11.2345S} for details beyond what is presented here).
+In this section we briefly review some of the relevant theory of strong lensing.
+To calculate the effects of lensing, we will consider scalar perturbations induced by a dark matter halo on a packet of null geodesics traveling in a cosmological background (see \cite{1994CQGra..11.2345S} for details beyond what is presented here).
 The evolution of these neighboring null geodesics is governed by the equation of geodesic congruence,

 where $S^i = \frac{dx^i}{ds}$ are tangent vectors for $i = 1, 2$ which are parallel transported along a fiducial ray $T^\mu = \frac{dx^\mu}{dt}$ such that $\nabla_k S^i = 0$ and $R$ is the optical tidal matrix.
 It is easy to show that the equation of geodesic congruence for a Friedmann--Lemaitre--Robertson--Walker (FLRW) geometry reduces to,